Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 With prolonged accumulation of earwax, its protective function is impaired, which can lead to inflammation in the middle ear.

-How to remove sulfur plug
+How to remove wax plug

 • the patient is in a sitting position, a waterproof cape should be attached to his neck;

-• when particles of sulfur plug appear, the water supply stops.
+• When particles of sulfur plug appear, the water supply stops.
 The remains of the ear plug are removed using a special disposable spatula;

 Instrumental curettage applies if: